4 considerations when buying a critical illness plan

 4. Does the plan stipulate a waiting and/or survival period?

-Some critical illness plans come with waiting and/or survival periods.
-As the name suggests, a waiting period means that the benefits will only come into effect after a certain period of time has passed since your diagnosis.
-Similarly, a plan with a survival period may only pay your claim if you can survive a period of seven, 14 or 30 days after being diagnosed (depending on the terms of the plan).
-Such limitations are not favourable at all.
-In general, the shorter the waiting period and/or survival period, the better.
+Critical illness plans typically come with waiting and/or survival periods.
+As the name suggests, a waiting period means that the benefits will only come into effect after a certain period of time has passed.
+Similarly, a plan with a survival period may only pay your claim if you can survive the stated period after being diagnosed (depending on the terms of the plan).
+It is important to take note of these periods to understand your critical illness coverage better.

 Whatever the illness, the earlier it is diagnosed, the easier it is to manage and the higher the chances of a full recovery.
 Learn more about the different critical illness plans available so that you can reduce the financial burden and the worry it will cause you and your loved ones.